|Company:||Health Workers Union|

 • Excellent knowledge of industrial relations, including the award system and the

 • Experience in enterprise bargaining.

 • Ability to interpret legislation and industrial instruments.

 • Ability to work independently and in a team environment

-• Excellent verbal communication skills, including experience in advocacy before the Fair Work Commission, tribunals or courts
+• Experience in advocacy and litigation before the Fair Work Commission,

 • Ability to work to deadlines and a capacity to plan and prioritise workload

 • Computer literacy and IT skills.